Frequently Asked Questions

 Assets - My attorney says I can buy an annuity or put my estate in an "irrevocable" trust.
 Can I do that?"

 - Of course you can.
 And there are often good reasons to do so.
-However, buying an annuity or creating a so-called irrevocable trust to create artificial VA eligibility is not one of them!
-Many irresponsible insurance agents, financial planners and elder law attorneys prey on elderly Veterans and their families by offering to help them obtain VA benefits by hiding assets from the VA.
+However, buying an annuity or creating a so-called irrevocable trust to create artificial VA benefit eligibility is not one of them!
+Many irresponsible insurance agents, financial planners and elder law attorneys have preyed on elderly Veterans and their families by offering to help them obtain VA benefits by hiding assets from the VA.
 Their purpose in helping Veterans is to gain a sales commission from the insurance product (annuity) or to sell expensive legal services (trusts.)
-The vice chairman of the Senate Special Committee on Aging, Sen. Wyden of Oregon refers to these individual as "pension poachers" and the Governmental Accountability Office (GAO) issued a scathing report on June 6, 2012 documenting this abuse.
-Because of the abuse, Congress is currently considering a bill to place a three-year prohibition on the gifting or transfer of assets before applying for Pension.
+The former vice chairman of the Senate Special Committee on Aging, Sen. Wyden of Oregon refers to these individual as "pension poachers" and the Governmental Accountability Office (GAO) issued a scathing report on June 6, 2012 documenting this abuse.
+Because of the abuse, Congress adopted a new rule of three-year prohibition on the gifting or transfer of assets before applying for Pension.
+Also, in light of the re-writing of VA’s net worth regulations in October, 2018, many “pension poachers” have advised their veteran clients to purchase a trust or annuity, wait out the three-year look-back period prohibiting transfers, and then apply for benefits.
+Unfortunately, VA considers funds placed in trust for an individual as being available for the support of that individual and therefore must be counted as assets regardless of the three-year look back!

 Marriage - "My father was physically abusive to my mother and she divorced him.
 Is she eligible for Death pension benefits?"